 But over-reliance on AI also equals less control.
 That is why the market is already working hard on a solution to prevent an excessive dependence on AI, by drawing up preconditions that an AI has to adhere to.
 Drawing up these kinds of safeguards is therefore what the marketing team of the future will focus on, and what specialists must be trained to do.
-Think, for example, of themes such as sustainability, humanity,
+Think, for example, of themes such as sustainability, humanity, ethics, and laws and legislation.
+It's important that marketing teams have the capabilities to safeguard and continuously monitor these keystones in terms of all that AI has to offer.n.

-"Whether it's AI-generated videos, photos, sounds or texts, 'Generative AI' technology, such as ChatGPT or Bard, will take the world by storm in the fields concerning creative activities and searches.
+"Whether it's Al-generated videos, photos, sounds or texts, 'Generative Al' technology, such as ChatGPT or Bard, will take the world by storm in the fields concerning creative activities and searches.
 'Foundation Models, especially in the realm of language, will help us in our daily lives by assisting with software, improving quality, and also productivity."